Travel itineraries, hiking, kayaking and sailing in Italy and around the world

 and it is worth all the 20 euros of entrance, not only because the

 views are different than on the Argentine side, but

 mainly because the belvedere that concludes the path

-the feet of the waterfalls, but it didn't look so interesting, so in the end we opted to fly over the Iguacu by
+the feet of the waterfalls, and the flight over the Iguacu by

 helicopter, for the ok price of 90 euros each.
 After half an hour of wait